Articles of the ITI - Home

 ITI Headquarters is a service and coordination office for the ITI and its bodies.

-The Executive Director has direct authority for the staffing requirement and staff performance within ITI Headquarters and is responsible for presenting a report on staffing annually to the Board of Directors.
+The CEO has direct authority for the staffing requirement and staff performance within ITI Headquarters and is responsible for presenting a report on staffing annually to the Board of Directors.

-The Executive Director prepares a business plan for a duration specified by the Board of Directors and is responsible for presenting the plan and an evaluation of its implementation annually to the Board of Directors.
+The CEO prepares a business plan for a duration specified by the Board of Directors and is responsible for presenting the plan and an evaluation of its implementation annually to the Board of Directors.

-The Executive Director submits an annual report and budget to the Board of Directors.
+The CEO submits an annual report and budget to the Board of Directors.

-Article 32: Purpose and composition of national and regional Sections
+Article 30: Purpose and composition of ITI Sections

-For purposes of educational training and exchange of knowledge, the Board of Directors establishes national or regional Sections upon application to ITI Headquarters and recommendation from the Section Management Committee.
+For purposes of educational training and exchange of knowledge, the Board of Directors establishes ITI Sections upon application to ITI Headquarters.

-National and regional Sections comprise Members and Fellows of the ITI.
-Fellows and Members are affiliated with a specific ITI Section defined by the correspondence address submitted.
+ITI Sections comprise likeminded professionals with a focus on implant dentistry who are Members and Fellows of the ITI.
+Affiliation to a specific Section, its meetings and activities is defined by the correspondence address submitted by each Fellow and Member.
 Fellows and Members are free to participate in the activities of any ITI Section.

 The Section Chairperson is responsible for upholding the objectives, philosophy and adherence to the Articles of the ITI.
-The Chairperson is required to prepare regular reports on the Section’s activities.
-ITI Headquarters acts as the liaison office between the Sections and the Section Management Committee.
+ITI Headquarters acts as the liaison office to the Sections.

-The Section Chairperson is also responsible for encouraging local professionals with an expressed interest in any facet of implant dentistry and its related fields to become Members and is responsible for the local acceptance of such professionals as Members.
+The Section Chairperson is also responsible for encouraging professionals with an expressed interest in any facet of implant dentistry and its related fields to become Members.